63 Niche Website Ideas and Successful Site Examples to Inspire You

-I'd say the content on this site is a little less “in-depth” when comparing it to LearnHowToBecome.org, but the content is still very good (hence the reason a 600 word article is ranking well for a high volume keyword).
+The content is often a touch on the short side compared to other sites they're competing with, such as LearnHowToBecome.org, but the content is still very good and gives actionable, useful information.
 While it's difficult to judge based on traffic estimates, I would make a guess that LawyerEdu.org is making over $10k per month based on lead sales.

-If you remember, CPA/Lead sale programs can yield up to $50 or more per lead, and some professions and/or schools pay even more for them.
+If you remember, CPA/Lead sale programs can yield up to $50 or more per lead.
+Some professions and/or schools pay even more for them.
 Overall this site doesn't have a ton of content, but the content it does have is super informative and hyper focused on one line of work.
 It also has an excellent link profile, which is another reason it's ranking well.

 Website Name: NerdWallet.com

-NerdWallet is another gigantic site, that earns most of its income from the form of CPA offers and leads generated for financial institutions.
+It earns most of its income in the form of CPA offers and leads generated for financial institutions.
 Similar to services like Lending Tree, NerdWallet gets your information when you are looking at different financial products, and sells your contact information as a "lead" to qualified financial institutions who try to sell you products.

 Website Name: Greatist.com

-Number of Organic Keywords (Ahrefs Estimates): 4.4 + Million Keywords
+- Number of Organic Keywords (Ahrefs Estimates): 3.7 + Million Keywords (Was 4.3 Million)

 Greatist.com is a health publication that was started in 2011.
 The traffic growth over the last couple years is incredible, and the site has become a full fledged media resource.
 Greatist. com has a larger staff, and has purchased a number of other online businesses.
 The top keyword "healthy breakfasts" gets an estimated 62,000 searches per month, but the long tail traffic that Greatist. com gets is truly incredible.